Goucher Micro-Internships

 Eligibility:

-• Be thoughtful about your time and only apply to those projects you are sure you can complete during the four weeks of January
+• Be thoughtful about your time and only apply to those projects you are sure you can complete during the three weeks of January

 • While you may apply for multiple projects, you will only be offered to complete one micro-internship

-• If you are enrolled in a J-term course, you will only be permitted to complete a 25-hour micro-internship
+• Students enrolled in a J-term course will only be allowed to complete a 25-hour micro-internship.

-• All micro-internship will be posted by October 25, 2023 in Handshake.
+• All micro-internships will be posted in mid-October 2025 in Handshake.
 You can find them by searching Handshake Jobs for “Goucher micro-internship.”

 • Every student has a Handshake account that you access with your Goucher credentials.

-• Apply to as many as you’d like by November 13.
-Students will only be offered one micro-internship to complete
+• Apply to as many as you’d like by mid-November 2025.
+Students will only be offered one micro-internship to complete.

-Due to the intensive nature and time overlap of J-term experiences, students enrolled i a J-term course will only be allowed to complete a 25-hour micro-internships.
+Due to the intensive nature and time overlap of J-term experiences, students enrolled in a J-term course will only be allowed to complete a 25-hour micro-internships.

 Micro-internships that are 45-hours meet the hour requirement to register for academic credit.
 Students completing projects of this length may choose to register for an internship course for one credit.
 There is a per-credit fee to register for academic credit for internships during winter break.
-See the part-time undergraduate section of this page.
+See the part-time undergraduate section of the tuition & fees page.

 Please email career@goucher.edu with any questions about the program.